eConnah/School-Notes/School-Notes/Physics/Space/Star Properties.md

 $$\text{Intensity} = \frac{\text{Power Received}}{\text{Area}}$$

 Apparent Magnitude $(m)$ as a way to quantify the perceived brightness of astronomical objects from Earth.
 It's not a direct measure of an object's true luminosity, but rather a combination of an object's luminosity and its distance from us.
+Absolute magnitude is what the apparent magnitude would be if the same object was 10 parsecs away.
 The absolute magnitude and apparent magnitude are linked by the following equation
 $$m - M = 5 \log \frac{d}{10}$$
 Where: